 Economic and Community Impact

 The development of Crescent Commons was completed in two separate phases of financing, both of which were supported by NTCIC.
-The initial development of the building was completed in 2017 and utilized $2.59MM in federal HTC equity and $1.77MM in state HTC equity with East West Bank to restore the ground floor commercial space and upper floor residential units.
+The initial development of the building was completed in 2017 and generated nearly $6 million in combined federal and state HTCs to restore the ground floor commercial space and upper floor residential units.

 The project has supported 125 permanent career-track jobs, with a majority paying a living wage for the area and providing benefits such as paid leave and health insurance.